denten-books/plain-text/2-device.md

 human activity, from literature to psychology and mathematics.
 In all of these fields, Wittgenstein finds an implicit analogy between "symbol" and "mechanism."
 A type of metaphor, the analogy itself is atomic.
-It cannot be split further into something like "sign" and "referent" or the "signifier" and the "signified."
+It cannot be split further into something like sign and referent, or signifier and signified.
 Considered apart, the two parts of the metaphor are strictly meaningless.
 In his lectures on aesthetics, Wittgenstein describes such a semiotic relationship as the "concomitance between mechanism and its trace" [@wittgenstein_lectures_1966, 16].
-In giving an account of one's aesthetic judgment, the best we can do is to "trace a mechanism" [@wittgenstein_lectures_1966, 13].
+In giving an account of one's aesthetic judgment, the best we can do is to "trace a mechanism," Wittgenstein writes [@wittgenstein_lectures_1966, 13].

 It would be a mistake however to reduce Wittgenstein's semiotics simply to the mechanical theory of language or the mind.
-Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the "rule book" of what he later calls language games---or at lest to suggest that such a rulebook might exist.
+Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the "rule book" of what he later calls a language game---or at lest to suggest that such a rulebook might exist.
 Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic and subsequently to Chomsky's development of the "universal grammar" [ln2-chomchom].
 In the context of our conversation, Wittgenstein's "middle period" is important for its direct influence on Turing's model of computation.

 [ln2-chomchom]: I make this connection with many caveats and with the